gddickinson/ai_agent/README.md

 - **LLM Models**: Configure which models to use for different cognitive functions
 - **Processing Intervals**: Set how frequently different modules should run
 - **Memory Settings**: Configure memory capacities and storage
+- **Autonomy Settings**: Configure autonomous thinking behavior and conversation initiation

+## Autonomous Capabilities

+The agent now features advanced autonomous thinking capabilities including:

+- **Self-directed thinking**: The agent can generate its own thoughts without external prompting
+- **Multiple thinking modes**: Analytical, creative, reflective, exploratory, etc.
+- **Curiosity-driven learning**: Develops interests in topics and formulates questions
+- **Metacognition**: Reflects on its own thinking processes and patterns
+- **Conversation initiation**: Can proactively start conversations based on its interests

+These capabilities enable the agent to exhibit more human-like cognitive behavior, including:

+- Developing and exploring interests without external direction
+- Creating coherent internal narrative threads through related thoughts
+- Varying thinking styles based on emotional states and context
+- Building rich associations between memories and concepts
+- Engaging in conversations in a more natural, less reactive way

 ## Extending